RovoMe/ts-edifact/README.md

 * Generation of Edifact specification definition files (i.e. `D01B_INVOIC.struct.json`, `D01B_INVOIC.segments.json` and `D01B_INVOIC.elements.json`) obtained from the UNECE page directly.
 * On using the `Reader` class, updating the charset according to the one specified in the `UNB` segment of the interchange is supported.

+## Current status

+We switched from `ts-edifact` to a currently proprietary Java-based implementation I developed in the past year.
+During this process I learned a lot in regards to parsing Edifact files and, sadly, the current `ts-edifact` version has its limitations which briefly summarized look as such:

+* The syntax version has no impact on the Edifact document.
+Neither charsets are correctly restricted or timestamps validated here correctly nor are service segments initialized here for the appropriate syntax version
+* Charsets ([v3](https://www.gefeg.com/jswg/cl/v3/21a/cl1.htm), [v4](https://www.gefeg.com/jswg/cl/v4x/40219/cl1.htm)) in `UNB` segments are not correctly supported which can lead to issues for `UNOX` and `UNOY` encodings that may utilize up to 4 bytes per character
+* Code-list values are not parsed and therefore not included in the validation process
+* Objects generated for the object tree do not respect the specifications in different Edifact directories
+* `segments.ts` and `elements.ts` only support basic service segments (`UNB`, `UNH`, ...), that are more or less mixing things of different syntax versions, but are missing a lot of [others](https://www.gefeg.com/jswg/v3/se/sl1.htm), especially ones defined in [syntax version 4](https://www.gefeg.com/jswg/v4x/se/sl1.htm)
+* Parsing and validation should be decoupled
+* More configuration options are needed
+* More sample files are needed, especially ones with uncommon charsets
+* Better mechanism for loading message structure, segments and element definition tables needed to reduce the size of this artifact and to load definitions only when really needed.
+Any help from more experienced JS/TS developers is more than appreciated here on how such a mechanism may look like

+Changing these things, unfortunately, takes a bit time of which I'm currently not having that much of.
+I try to port the necessary changes to this project as soon as possible, but my schedule for the upcoming months looks pretty exhausting TBH.

 ## Usage

 This example parses a document and translates it to a javascript array `result` containing segments.
 Each segment is an object containing a `name` and an `elements` array.
 An element is an array of components.